15

 From Bordeaux Superieur came the fruity and tasty Mouton and Le Conseiller, both worth 88p.

-From Côtes de Bourg impressed Roc de Cambes (89-90p), intense, spicy and aromatic.
+From Côtes de Bourg, I tasted impressive Roc de Cambes (89-90p), intense, spicy, and aromatic.
 Francois Mitjavile can be proud of this one.
-Fougas Maldoror was just nice and charming at only 86p.
+Fougas Maldoror was just lovely at only 86p.

 Côtes de Castillon offered quite good Veyry (87p) with ripe and tasty fruit.

-From Fronsac came CarlMagnus (89p) with intense and with exquisite structure.
-Fontenil (88p) was dense, concentrated and well-made.
-Moulin Haut Laroque, de la Riviere and La Vieille Cure were correctly made but on the light side.
+From Fronsac came CarlMagnus (89p) with intense and exquisite structure.
+Fontenil (88p) was dense, concentrated, and well-made.
+Moulin Haut Laroque, de la Riviere, and La Vieille Cure were correctly made but on the light side.
 86p.

 Lalande-de-Pomerol offered delicious de Chambrun (89p) and tasty La Fleur de Bouard (88p)

-From Entree-deux-Mers I tasted a very special red wine, Launay.
-Modern style, a lot of extract, only two bunches of grapes per vine (!), vines there are only 5 years old.
+From Entree-deux-Mers, I tasted an interesting red wine, Launay.
+Modern style, a lot of extract, only two bunches of grapes per vine (!), vines there are only five years old.
 Sweet and delicious, but not showing the character of the soil.
 87-88p.

-2003 D'ARMAILHAC: Lot of dark fruit and quite fresh with no sign of warm fruit.
+2003 D'ARMAILHAC: Lot of dark fruit and relatively fresh with no sign of warm fruit.
 Nice balance and aftertaste.
 88p.
 Tasted in September 2009.

-2003 BASTOR LAMONTAGNE: Well-balanced wine, very sugary with a lot of tropical fruit like mango and guava.
-Nice treat for sauternes fans and the price is more than reasonable!
+2003 BASTOR LAMONTAGNE: Well-balanced wine, very sugary, with a lot of tropical fruit like mango and guava.
+A nice treat for Sauternes fans, and the price is more than reasonable!
 90p.
 Tasted twice - last time in September 2007.
 Consistent notes.

 2003 BEYCHEVELLE: Aromatic and elegant wine, round and pleasant.
 What this wine doesn't have in power, it surely has in finesse.
 A really fine and attractive wine.
 89p.

-2003 CANON: Quite oaky on the nose and palate, but lightly constructed.
-After some time in the glass, fruit came forward and saved the impression of the wine.
+2003 CANON: Quite oaky on the nose and palate but lightly constructed.
+After some time in the glass, the fruit came forward and saved the impression of the wine.
 89p.
 Tasted in June 2007.

 2003 CARMES HAUT BRION - nice nose with chocolate and cocoa, charming and round.
 Perfect to drink now.
 89p.

 2003 LA CLÉMENCE: Stylish and well-crafted wine.
-Offers a lot of luscious blackberries/blueberries and is extremely enchanting and delightful.
+It offers a lot of luscious blackberries/blueberries and is extremely enchanting and delightful.
 This wine is among the best wines in Pomerol in this difficult vintage.
 91p.

-2003 CLOS DE QUATRE VENTS: Very aromatic with violets, strong, ripe fruit and ripe tannin.
-This wine was very well made with fine structure and long aftertaste.
+2003 CLOS DE QUATRE VENTS: Very aromatic with violets, strong fruit, and ripe tannin.
+This wine was well made, with fine structure and a long aftertaste.
 89p.

 2003 CLOS FOURTET: Aromatic wine with fine length and weight.
-It tastes really nice.
-Has improved significantly since April 2004.
+It tasted nice.
+Has improved since April 2004.
 88p.

 2003 DESTIEUX: From the owner of La Clemence.
-This wine offered a lot of ripe raspberries and blackcurrants, well supported by strong but ripe tannin, nice balance and fine aftertaste.
+This wine offered a lot of ripe raspberries and blackcurrants, well supported by strong but ripe tannin, a nice balance, and a fine aftertaste.
 It's a success for the vintage.
 90p.

-2003 DURFORT VIVENS: Wet and mouldy aromas.
+2003 DURFORT VIVENS: Wet and moldy aromas.
 Corked?

-2003 FERRIERE: A big surprise with distinguished aroma, exquisite structure and plenty of ripe and tasty fruit.
+2003 FERRIER: A big surprise with distinguished aroma, exquisite structure, and plenty of ripe and tasty fruit.
 This wine was real Margaux wine, unmistakably catchy.
 92p.

-2003 LE GAY: Mirabelle plums and truffles, surprisingly fine for the vintage, acidity maybe a bit upfront but balance was intact.
+2003 LE GAY: Mirabelle plums and truffles, surprisingly fine for the vintage, acidity was maybe a bit upfront, but the balance was intact.
 89p.
-Tasted in October 2007
+Tasted in October 2007.

-2003 GISCOURS: Not near as aromatic and elegant as du Tertre 2003.
+2003 GISCOURS: Less aromatic and elegant than du Tertre 2003.
 And the fruit here had a slight touch of heat and dryness.
 89p.
 Tasted twice - last time in August 2006.
 Consistent notes.

 2003 HAUT BAGES LIBERAL: This wine tasted better than in April 2004, when it appeared disjointed.
 Time will tell if it improves even more.
 87+p?

-2003 LABEGORCE ZEDE: Strong and powerful wine with ripe fruit and ripe tannin.
+2003 LABEGORCE ZEDE: Strong wine with ripe fruit and ripe tannin.
 This wine was very well-composed.
 Fine quality.
 89p.

-2003 MONTROSE: Can't understand all that hype about this wine.
-For my taste it was too dry, both in the fruit and tannin, and without the usual structure and richness.
+2003 MONTROSE: I can't understand all that hype about this wine.
+For my taste, it was too dry, both in the fruit and tannin and without the usual structure and richness.
 Not typical wine for the property at all!
 87p.
 Tasted in August 2007.

-2003 PICHON BARON: This wine was a true winner with its incredibly tasty creamy berry fruit, perfect harmony, strong structure, many layers and mega length on the palate.
-It's perfect combination of old and new style.
+2003 PICHON BARON: This wine was a true winner with its delicious creamy berry fruit, perfect harmony, strong structure, many layers, and mega length on the palate.
+It's the perfect combination of old and new style.
 94-95p.

 2003 PICHON COMTESSE: Deep red.
-Fine aroma of sun-dried raisins, fresh, succulent and well-proportioned on the palate, plenty of tannin but balance is fine.
-No sign od overmaturity, jammy character or cooked fruit here.
+Delicate aroma of sun-dried raisins, fresh, succulent, and well-proportioned on the palate, with plenty of tannin.
+No sign of overmaturity, jammy character, or cooked fruit here.
 One of the better 2003 wines I have tasted.
 91p.
 Tasted twice - last time in August 2007.
 Consistent notes.

 2003 PONTET CANET: This wine fared very well!
-Strong, robust, well-structured with plenty of perfectly ripe fruit and supporting tannin, and in perfect balance.
-It will satisfy many wine souls in 15-20 years time.
+Strong, robust, well-structured with plenty of perfectly ripe fruit, supporting tannin, and perfectly balanced.
+It will satisfy many wine souls in 15-20 years.
 93p.
 Tasted twice - last time in October 2007.
 Consistent notes.

-2003 RAUZAN SEGLA: Quite plummy and cherry on the nose, nice depth, packed fith berry fruit on the palate with fine aftertaste.
-Really successful wine here for the vintage.
+2003 RAUZAN SEGLA: Quite plummy and cherry on the nose, nice depth, packed with berry fruit on the palate with fine aftertaste.
+Successful wine here for the vintage.
 Tasted in June 2007.
 91p.

 2003 SMITH HAUT LAFITTE white: Deep and sophisticated.
-Aromatic, pure elegance and with great length on the palate.
+Aromatic, pure elegance, and great length on the palate.
 Very classy and fabulous wine!
 91p.

-2003 SUDUIRAUT: Pure botrytis combined with richness, finesse and with great length.
-This wine is really stunning.
+2003 SUDUIRAUT: Pure botrytis combined with richness, finesse, and great length.
+This wine is stunning.
 93-94p.

 2003 DU TERTRE: Medium red.
-It had very aromatic nose and enjoyable taste of ripe blackcurrant and raspberries.
-Unlike several wines in this vintage, there was no sign/touch of heat in the fruit.
-It was an incredibly elegant wine, gracious, seductive and full of finesse.
+It had a very aromatic nose and an enjoyable taste of ripe blackcurrant and raspberries.
+Unlike several wines in this vintage, the fruit had no sign/touch of heat.
+It was an exquisite wine, gracious, seductive, and full of finesse.
 92p.
 Tasted twice - last time in August 2006.
 Consistent notes.

 2003 LA TOUR BLANCHE: Yield here was 16 hl/ha.
-Dark golden, aroma of dried raisins, Muscat flavors, strong and powerful, very rich in nuances and in alcohol as well.
+Dark golden, aroma of dried raisins, Muscat flavors, intense, rich in nuances and alcohol.
 Splendid wine for the vintage.
 93p.
 Tasted in March 2006.